koss-null/FuncFrog/README.md

 ## Is this package stable?

 Yes it finally is stable since v1.0.0!
-All listed functionality is fully covered by unit-tests (`pkg/pipe/test/coverage_test.go`).
-Functionality marked as TBD will be implemented as it described in the README and supplied covered by unit-tests to be delivered stable.
+All listed functionality is fully covered by unit-tests.
+Functionality marked as TBD will be implemented as it described in the README and covered by unit-tests to be delivered stable.

 If there will be any method signature changes, the major version will be incremented.